-- Check the speed of your internet by streaming other services like YouTube, Disney+ Hotstar For streaming the Netflix content you require a 5.0 Megabits/sec connection and 25 Megabits/sec for Ultra HD connection.
+- Check the speed of your internet by streaming other services like YouTube, and Disney+ Hotstar For streaming Netflix content you require a 5.0 Megabits/sec connection and 25 Megabits/sec for an Ultra HD connection.

 - Restart your router and modem and also check the cables are connected properly.